Project E46 M3: Part 1 – Dyno and Acceleration Testing – Can We Hit 300 WHP?

 by Pablo Mazlumian

-The E46 M3 is a car dream car for many enthusiasts.
+The E46 M3 is a dream car for many enthusiasts.
 It's fast, has got great handling, and brakes well.
-It also sports great looks inside and out, is now more affordable, and also even fairly economical (for a sports car).
+It also sports great looks inside and out, is now more affordable, and also is even fairly economical (for a sports car).
 Lastly, it's got good aftermarket support.
 Find out how our initial dyno and acceleration tests go on pages 3 and 4.

 While I'm familiar and uber excited about my little turbo Supra project, I've always been an M3 guy as well.
 Having owned five (four E36s and this E46) over the last 16 years, including a 550whp turbo E36 I used to time-trial, it's the car I most closely identify with.